-Pick any period between Ancient Greece and today and I’ll show you some horrific theories about women’s bodies.
-Back in Medieval times, women were considered “leaky vessels” or good old fashioned witches.
+Pick any period between Ancient Greece and today and we’ll show you some horrific theories about women’s bodies.
+Back in Medieval times, women were considered “leaky vessels” or good old-fashioned witches.
 How about one of the most fetishized ages of recent history: the Victorian era.
 Ah, the dresses.
 The glorious furniture.
 The locking up of any woman who wanted to read/vote/not be property on the grounds of “mental illness.”
 Good times.

 Outside of the realms of Bikini Medicine, healthcare continues to persist with the Women Are Men Really standard.
 Award-winning author Caroline Criado Perez — she of the fantastic Invisible Women — calls this reference model the Default Male.
 And he is everywhere.
 From PPE to anti-morning sickness medication, the Default Male is used to test everything.
 EV.ER.Y.THI.NG.

 Despite the enormous amount of evidence proving men and women react differently to everything, the Default Male remains the gold standard.
 Ready to be completely baffled?
 Thalidomide — that horrific anti-morning sickness drug that damaged thousands of fetuses — was almost entirely tested on men.
 You know, because men notoriously suffer from regular bouts of morning sickness.

 If you’ve ever taken Ambien, get ready for a shock.
 You’ve probably driven a car waay over the safe drug limit.
 How?
 Well, the sedative, as you may have guessed, was also mostly tested on men.
 But women metabolize the compound more slowly than men, which means any dose based on a man’s metabolism is way too high.
 So, taking the prescribed amount left many women essentially stoned and in charge of a vehicle the next day.
 You can probably fill in the rest.